NEA Mandates and Structures

 Interactions

-The EGOE will closely co-ordinate with and exchange input with other NEA bodies, especially other CNRA WGs and will work closely with the Committee on the Safety of Nuclear Installations (CSNI).
+The EGOE will closely co-ordinate and exchange input with other NEA bodies, especially other CNRA WGs and will work closely with the Committee on the Safety of Nuclear Installations (CSNI).

-The IAEA IRS coordinator will be as an observer of the EGOE.
+The IAEA IRS coordinator will be an observer of the EGOE.
 The EGOE-secretariat will represent the NEA in the IRS advisory committee.

 Deliverables